This article covers:

 The product management process is essential because these steps assure the teams that the ideas they implement align with the overall strategy.

-Having a process such as product management will help the development teams and the other teams involved build the products that satisfy the customers’ needs.
+Having a process such as product management will help the development teams and the other teams involved build products that satisfy the customers’ needs.

 Product managers can use product management software such as Chisel to build top-notch products.